hazelcast/hazelcast-reference-manual/src/HotRestartPersistence.md

 This method will send an interrupt to all members.
 The interrupt is ignored if the backup task is currently not in progress so you can safely call this method even though it has previously been called or when some members have already completed their local backup tasks.

-You can also interrupt the local member backup task :
+You can also interrupt the local member backup task as shown below:

 ```java
 HotRestartBackupService service = ...;
 service.interruptLocalBackupTask();